 University of Mississippi Medical Center's Center for Telehealth

-- Need: Many rural areas in Mississippi lacked adequate access to specialty healthcare services such as emergency medicine, stroke neurology, pediatric specialists and psychiatrists.
+- Need: Rural areas in Mississippi often lack adequate access to specialty healthcare services such as emergency medicine, stroke neurology, pediatric specialists and psychiatrists.

 - Intervention: The University of Mississippi Medical Center created the Center for Telehealth to deliver quality specialty services through telehealth video conferencing and remote monitoring tools to the underserved areas of Mississippi.

 - Results: The program has been successfully implemented throughout many of the state's rural hospitals and has reduced transfers and geographic barriers for patients.

 Rural hospitals in Mississippi often lack adequate access to healthcare and specialty care services.
 Of the 82 counties in the state, 53 of them are more than 40 minutes away from specialty care.
 This made it difficult for rural residents to access needed care without extensive travel.
 It was also a burden on the hospitals, as they often lost needed reimbursements because they had to transfer patients to larger hospitals due to a lack of specialty services.

 As the only academic medical center in the state, the University of Mississippi Medical Center (UMMC) views telehealth as imperative to reaching residents and eliminating barriers to healthcare.
 In 2003, they began offering specialty care through telehealth to expand services to rural hospitals and clinics across the state.
 The Center for Telehealth was launched a decade later in 2013.
 Through the Center, patients and providers can access needed healthcare services through telemedicine technology.